webpack/webpack.js.org/src/content/configuration/output.md

 });
 ```

-The bundle can simply be included as part of a script tag, and the bundle can be invoked like so:
+The bundle can be included as part of a script tag, and the bundle can be invoked like so:

 ```javascript
 require(['MyLibrary'], function(MyLibrary) {